 Although an EDR solution gives excellent visibility of adversary behaviour as it occurs, organisations often need prior understanding of this behaviour to detect and prevent it effectively.
-When this information isn't available, and prevention and detection fail silently, many EDR solutions monitor and record the chain of execution of activities occurring on the endpoint.
+When this information isn't available, and prevention and detection fail silently (as was seen with the SolarWinds incident), many EDR solutions monitor and record the chain of execution of activities occurring on the endpoint.
 This tool can provide visibility of what's happening now, and retrospectively, meaning that when details of an attack are made available, SOC teams can look back and verify where the attack happened.

-Recommendation four: make it difficult to move between zones and workloads
+Recommendation four: Make it difficult to move between zones and workloads